 This is not a gardening site but here is a tip for getting rid of unwanted plants or weeds.
 Undiluted vinegar poured directly on any plant so that it penetrates the roots, will kill that plant in a few days.
 This is a much healthier alternative to chemical use.
 There are many excellent natural gardening methods available.

-What Other Animals are Attracted to Hummingbird Feeder Nectar?
+What Animals are Attracted to Hummingbird Feeder Nectar?

-Hummingbird feeders attract some animals that cannot resist the sweet
+Hummingbird feeders attract animals like squirrels, raccoons and bears, that cannot resist the sweet

 feeder nectar where it cannot be reached.

 a shepherd’s hook.
-A baffle can then be installed on the pole under the
+Then a baffle can be installed on the pole under the

 feeder to prevent raccoons and squirrels from reaching the feeders.